Vpowgh/VVMachine/README.md

 # Installation
 - Install from Vera (Apps -> Install apps) or
-- Download files from github to your computer, upload to vera (Apps -> Develop apps -> Luup files).
+- Download files from github to your computer, upload to your Vera (Apps -> Develop apps -> Luup files).
 Then select Create device and give D_VVMachine1.xml as Upnp Device Filename.
 The device can be renamed afterwards.

 # Configuration
 Go to device control page and navigate to Advanced -> Variables.